 small nation called the United States defeated a much

 larger country to win its independence.
-Some of the greatest
+Some of the fastest

-players in the NBA are of short stature, and many of the
+players in the NFL are of short stature, and many of the

 world’s most influential people have been and are